rspamd/rspamd.com/doc/modules/milter_headers.md

 # Milter headers module
 {:.no_toc}

 The `milter headers` module (formerly known as `rmilter headers`) has been added in Rspamd 1.5 to provide a relatively simple way to configure adding/removing of headers via Rmilter (the alternative being to use the [API]({{ site.baseurl }}/doc/lua/rspamd_task.html#me7351)).
-Despite its namesake it also works with [Haraka](https://haraka.github.io) and Communigate.
+Despite its name, the module also functions with other mail servers such as [Haraka](https://haraka.github.io) and Communigate.

 <div id="toc" markdown="1">
   <h2 class="toc-header">Contents</h2>